Guidelines for Sitting Meditation

 hall.

-40 minute silent meditation begins with three bells.
+Silent meditation (25 or 40 minutes) begins with three bells.

 Sit as still as possible.

-If you are unable to sit quietly, please consider relocating to
+If you are unable to sit still, please consider relocating to

 the outer hall to complete the meditation.

-Join in the closing service by observing others and using
+Join in, to the degree which you feel comfortable, by observing others and using the chant book.